About InterActing

 • teens and young adults with autism and/or other disabilities

-• their parents, schools, and educational institutions supporting this group of young people
+• their parents, schools and educational institutions for this group of young people

 info@interacting.nl